Skip to Main Content

 The State Library makes WhoFi software free to all SD public libraries.

+Community Calendar is an event management tool that helps libraries post events, collect registrations, send out program reminders, and gather and report attendance statistics.
 The calendar can be integrated into library websites, with options for patrons to view events and register directly online.

 How can I get started using Community Calendar?